SwarnaIslam/refactoring-workshop/java/src/main/java/workshop/README.md

 # FizzBuzz class refactoring
-## conditional complexity
+## Long method
 It is not clear why strReturn should be set to different value based on condition.
+It means the method is not being able to convey what it is doing.
 #### Remedies:
 **Method extraction:**
 Methods with meaningful name will be able reduce confusion to understand conditions.